 The following books and articles are also reviewed and highly recommended:

 Berit Åström, Katarina Gregersdotter and Tanya Horeck (eds), Rape in Stieg Larsson’s Millennium Trilogy and Beyond: Contemporary Scandinavian and Anglophone Crime Fiction, Palgrave Macmillan, October 2012

-We also want to recommend the forthcoming Leeds conference – 17th-18th September 2013, Retold, Resold, Transformed: Crime Fiction in the Modern Era, an Arts Faculty-wide event organised in co-operation with the Crime Studies Network –
+Also recommended: Leeds conference, 17th-18th September 2013, Retold, Resold, Transformed: Crime Fiction in the Modern Era, an Arts Faculty-wide event organised in co-operation with the Crime Studies Network –

 In recent decades crime fiction has enjoyed a creative boom.
 Although, as Alison Young argues in her book Imagining Crime (1996), crime stories remain strongly identified with specific locations, the genre has acquired a global reach, illuminating different corners of the world – from the downtown precincts of Baltimore to the South African peninsula to bleak Danish skies – for the delectation of international audiences.
 The recent fashion for nordic noir has highlighted the process by which the crime story may be franchised, as it is transposed from one culture to another.
 Crime fiction has thus become a vehicle for cultural exchange in the broadest of senses; not only does it move with apparent ease from one country to the next, and in and out of different languages, but it is also reproduced through various cultural media.